 Broad coalition of groups and individuals who work to end the death penalty; website's "Resources" page offers much info

 Brief article makes suggestions especially helpful at night, including "don't wear headphones"; wear clothing that allows quick and easy movement; carry a whistle and (if local law allows) a pepper-spray canister; and--if attacked--how to defend oneself; also advises taking a self-defense class

 Works for "cultures free from violence, especially men's violence against women" through public awareness campaigns, training sessions, and Men of Strength (MOST) clubs at middle schools, high schools, and colleges

 Students work against violence in their schools and communities--learning how to deal with bullying, fighting, and other safety threats; one participant, who had witnessed much violence in his young life, said he "loved how SAVE made it cool to be nonviolent"

 National Center for Victims of Crime

 Helps crime victims understand their rights, such as protection from intimidation during court proceedings, financial compensation, and (in many states), the right to tell the sentencing judge and/or parole board how crimes affected their lives; the website includes a DNA Resource Center and a Stalking Resource Center

 National Crime Prevention Council

-Offers information on everything from prevention of bullying among children, to gang-violence prevention, to a self-protection course for women; also offers crime-prevention training; its public outreach often features McGruff the Crime Dog
+Offers information on prevention of bullying among children, gang-violence prevention, a self-protection course for women, and more; also offers crime-prevention training; its public outreach often features McGruff the Crime Dog

 Parents of Murdered Children